 In its simplest terms, creating customer satisfaction is all about meeting or exceeding customers' expectations.
 It should come as no surprise, then, that unmet expectations are the most common trigger for "difficult customers" or difficult situations.
-Your companys customer service training program should address the issue of managing expectations.

 Many customer expectations are out of our control.
 Our company's marketing or advertising promises things we can't deliver.
 Our competition begins offering a little more than we do - those sorts of things.
 But, more often than not, unmet expectations are self inflicted wounds, and can easily be prevented by taking a little greater care in the things we say and do.